Ownasaurus/USBtoN64v2/README.md

 # USBtoN64v2
-Currently in beta testing phase

-Utilizes Nucleo-F446RE board with custom header for usb and n64 communication
+Utilizes STM32F446 on a Nucleo-F446RE with custom header or on a fully custom board for usb and n64 communication.

-The "Custom Board" directory contains a 3D case and PCB which are being built and tested ASAP.
+In this repository, you can find the latest version of the source code (TrueSTUDIO), 3D case (.stl), and PCB (Eagle .brd and .sch) files.

 Currently supported USB devices:
 - Keyboard